syntaxkiller/voice-transcription/README.md

 ### Current State

-- The basic architecture is in place with a working Python GUI and C++ backend framework.
+- The basic architecture is in place with a working Python GUI and C++ backend.
-- Mock implementations are used in some places to facilitate development.
+- A functional Vosk transcription engine has been implemented.
 - Core functionality (audio capture, VAD, transcription, output) is implemented.
+- JSON parsing with RapidJSON for transcription results is implemented.

 ### Next Steps

-- Ensure all dependencies are properly installed.
-- Complete the Vosk model integration with proper error handling.
+- Comprehensive testing of the Vosk transcription implementation.
-- Implement comprehensive testing (unit tests and integration tests).
-- Optimize performance, especially for latency-critical paths.
-- Enhance the user interface with better feedback.
+- Enhancing the user interface for better feedback on transcription quality.
+- Implementing configurable transcription parameters.
+- Optimizing performance for lower latency.

 ---